nikkNizz/Drawish/README.md

 reduce to rgb (eliminates the minority channels and keeps only the prevalent one), mirror the image, give sepia effect.

+#### Sizes
+From the" Sizes->Sizes" menu you can scale or resize the image based on manually entered values.
+You can also create a selection manually.

 #### Camera
 A camera is a delimited area of ​​the image, whose dimensions are defined by the user, and which can be saved in a file.